Angels' Barria, bullpen blank Tigers

 Los Angeles also got back-to-back home runs from Justin Upton (No. 23) and Albert Pujols (No. 18) in the fifth inning.
 Hardy was able to get out of the fifth inning but went no further, giving up five runs on seven hits and one walk.

 Calhoun, Andrelton Simmons and Jefry Marte each had two hits for Los Angeles, which finished with 10 hits in all.
-And the Angels did so without center fielder Mike Trout, who missed his seventh consecutive game because of a right wrist contusion.
+And they did so without center fielder Mike Trout, who missed his seventh consecutive game because of a right wrist contusion.

 The Angels have an off day Thursday, and Trout is expected back in the lineup on Friday against the Oakland A’s.